Headache Symptoms

 -

-Stabbing, nagging or throbbing pain in the head
+Stabbing, throbbing, or pounding pain in the head

-Dizziness can be recognized by the following complaints:
+Dizziness can be recognized by the following symptoms:

 -